defold/doc/docs/en/manuals/physics.md

 ## Triggers

 Triggers are light weight collision objects.
+Thay are similar to ray casts in that they are supposed to read the physics world as opposed to interacting with it.
 In a trigger collision `collision_response` messages are sent.
 In addition, triggers also send a special `trigger_response` message when the collision begins and end.
 The message has the following fields:

 `other_id`
 : the id of the instance the collision object collided with (`hash`).